RPretellD/gmimtools/README.md

-# gmimtools: A suite of Ground Motion Intensity Measures (GMIM) tools
+# gmimtools: A suite of Ground Motion Intensity Measure (GMIM) tools

 This repository provides a suite of ground motion intensity measure tools.
 These tools include codes for computing the following ground motion intensity measures based on ground motion records: